 The Dewar 38 is an offshore cruising yacht robustly built in aluminium by Dewar Marine, South Africa to a design by Jim Dewar.
 The boat has been sailed to the UK from South Africa, via Madagascar and the Mediterranean, and has proved to be easy to sail and a fast, safe passage maker.
 The interior has been completed to a high standard and is light, airy and well suited for a life at sea or in port.
+Gas system and electrics have been upgraded this year (2020) to be fully compliant with latest regulations.
 Viewing by appointment at our Suffolk Office (IP10 0LN) - click here to reveal number

 The interior is fitted out in light oak and has plenty of portlights and hatches making it feel light, airy and spacious.
 There are two double sleeping cabins separate from the main accommodation, though in reality the aft cabin is really a generous single berth, so including the quarter berth and saloon settees, there are six berths in total.
 There is good ventilation and excellent stowage throughout.
 In the forecabin, V berth with stowage under.
 Opening hatch to deck.
 Two hanging lockers.
 In the saloon, two settee berths.
 Fixed table with drop leaves.
 Two opening hatches to the deck.
 Chart table to starboard wit galley opposite.
 Stainless steel sink with hot and cold pressurised water system.
 400 litre freshwater capacity in four separate tanks.
 Force Ten four burner gimballed gas cooker with grill and oven.
 Twin propane gas bottles with change over valve.
 Refrigerator.
 Generous work surface.
 Separate heads compartment with electric flush marine toilet, washbasin and shower.
 Quarter berth to starboard.
 Hanging locker.
 Aft cabin to port with generous single berth and hanging locker.
 LED lighting throughout, dimmable in galley and saloon.
 Wine locker.